 The Issue task presents an opinion on an issue of general interest followed by specific instructions on how to respond to that issue.
 You are required to evaluate the issue, consider its complexities and develop an argument with reasons and examples to support your views.

 The Argument task requires you to evaluate a given argument according to specific instructions.
 You will need to consider the logical soundness of the argument rather than agree or disagree with the position it presents.

 The two tasks are complementary in that one requires you to construct your own argument by taking a position and providing evidence supporting your views on an issue, and the other requires you to evaluate someone else's argument by assessing its claims and evaluating the evidence it provides.

-Individuals taking the computer-based test will use a basic word processor developed by ETS.
+Individuals taking the computer-delivered test will use a basic word processor developed by ETS.
 The basic word processor contains the following functionalities: insert text, delete text, cut-and-paste and undo the previous action.
-Tools such as a spell checker and grammar checker are not available in the ETS software, largely to maintain fairness with those examinees who must handwrite their essays at paper-based administrations.
+Tools such as a spell checker and grammar checker are not available.

 Preparing for the Analytical Writing Measure